saltsystemslab/gpu-filters/point_tcf/README.md

 Several tests exist to showcase the behavior/performance of the TCF

-* `test_cg_variations`: Iterate over all of the cooperative group options for the primary table and record their throughput.
+* `test_cg_variations`: Iterate over all of the cooperative group options for the and record their throughput on insertions and queries.
-* `delete_tests`: Test the delete TCF on insertion, query, and deleting 50% of items.
+* `delete_tests`: Test the TCF on insertions, queries, and deleting 50% of inserted items.
-* `sawtooth_test`: Fill the delete TCF to 90% load factor, then delete items in batches.
+* `sawtooth_test`: Fill the TCF to 90% load factor, then delete items in batches.
-* `speed_tests`: Test speed of TCF and delete TCF on basic ops.
+* `speed_tests`: Test speed of TCF on basic ops.

+* `test_mhm_tcf`: test the configuration of the TCF used in MetaHipMer.

 Contributing